American Indian/Alaska Native Center

 • Manages correspondence between CMS and the tribes and tribal advisors – including letters to the Administrator and recommendations from TTAG.

 • Provides advice, support, and guidance to CMS regional offices on AI/AN issues/programs on a national and local level.
-Works closely with these designated Native American contacts in each region.
+Works closely with designated Native American contacts in each region.

 • Coordinates local activities with the Regional Offices.

 • Provides CMS staff with an internal resource on all AI/AN health issue.
 Works closely with CMS Central Office staff providing guidance, training, and expertise on AI/AN health.